lucidiorus/FSND/projects/02_trivia_api/starter/README.md

 Developers using this project should already have Python2, pip and node installed on their local machines

+A virual environment has been created and is in the main folder inside the folder 'venv'

 ### Backend

 To install all the requirements run `pip install requirements.txt` from the backend folder